DavidHurta/edge-cloud/docs/ansible.md

 - `worker`: A set of `cloud` and `edge` nodes.

 > [!NOTE]
 > High availability is not supported for all the technologies.
-Thus, at maximum, one host is supported.
+Thus, precisely one host is supported for the `control_plane` group.

 ## Inventory File Structure Example